Frequently Asked Questions about being a Participant in the IETF Guides Program

-The goal of the IETF Guides Program is to match experienced IETF participants with newcomers (people who have participated in five or fewer face-to-face meetings or anyone registering as a student) in order to aid their integration into the IETF community through advice, help, and collected wisdom.
-The assistance provided by the guides should speed up the time it takes for newcomers to become active, contributing members of the IETF.
+The goal of the IETF Guides Program is to match experienced IETF participants with newer participants in order to aid their integration into the IETF community through advice, help, and collected wisdom.
+The assistance provided by the guides should speed up the time it takes for new participants to become active, contributing members of the IETF.

 What is an IETF guide?

 A guide plays the role of advisor, coach, and teacher.
 The combination of roles allows a guide to assist a new IETF participant in developing the skills needed to participate effectively within the IETF standards process and the IETF culture.